rickycourtes/accordion/README.md

 var accordion = new Accordion({
   selector: '.accordion', // Selector can be a string for an idividual element
   singleExpand: false, // Allows only one panel to be exapnded at a time
-  expandOnFocus: false // Expands panels on keyboard focus });
+  expandAll: false // Expands all child panels on load });

 // OR